What to expect

-At the close of our time together, we typically provide opportunity for people to receive prayer for whatever needs they may have or problems they may be facing.
-We believe in anointing the sick with oil and praying for both physical and emotional healing through the laying on of hands.
-Elders, pastoral staff, community group leaders, as well as numerous other believers who have been trained in prayer ministry will be available to pray for you at any time.
+At the close of our time together, we provide an opportunity for people to receive prayer for whatever needs they may have or problems they may be facing.
+We believe God loves to show his power and goodness in response to prayer, so we expectantly pray for both physical and emotional healing.

 On the last Sunday of each month, we celebrate the Lord's Supper together as a church family.
 Anyone who has put their trust and faith in Jesus for forgiveness and salvation is welcome to partake.

 I'm a visiting church leader.
 Can I meet with someone from your team?